kojinkai/js-handbook/README.md

 // A: doSomething() // logs undefined
 ```
 ### Discussion
+This issue deals with what is known as "hoisting" in JavaScript.
 Variable declarations (and declarations in general) are processed before any code is executed and so declaring a variable anywhere in the code is equivalent to declaring it at the top.
-This means that a variable can appear to be used before it's declared.
-This behavior is called "hoisting", as it appears that the variable declaration is moved to the top of the function or global code.
+This means that a variable can appear to be used before it's declared as though the variable declaration was moved to the top of the function or global code.

-The above `doSomething()` function is implicitly understood as
+Therefore the above `doSomething()` function is implicitly understood as
 ```js
 function doSomething() {
   var bar;